Optimizing Context-Enhanced Relational Joins: Conclusion

-We have proposed a join operator that functionally resembles a string similarity join.
-Traditional string similarity techniques require exact similarity specification using edit distance or q-grams as token-based string similarity~\cite{10.5555/645927.672200}.
+\Rtwo{\textbf{Similarity Joins.}} We proposed a join operator that is functionally a similarity join, \Rtwo{as processing embeddings inherently entails similarity distance computation instead of comparing exact values}.
 Similarly, locality-sensitive hashing techniques~\cite{10.1145/3292500.3330853} exist for approximate joins.
-These approaches are adequate for finding misspellings and limited token-based differences.
+Traditional string similarity techniques require exact similarity specification using edit distance or q-grams as token-based string similarity~\cite{10.5555/645927.672200}, requiring users to specify the similarity rules for finding misspellings or token-based differences~\cite{DBLP:journals/vldb/SilvaALPA13,DBLP:journals/fcsc/YuLDF16}.

 In contrast, we propose using word embedding models capable of identifying misspellings, different tenses, and semantic similarity based on training and fine-tuning training dataset and parameters~\cite{DBLP:journals/tacl/BojanowskiGJM17, DBLP:conf/naacl/EdizelPBFGS19}.
 Through the separation of concerns, from the perspective of DBMS, string similarity join has a tensor-based input with cosine distance and threshold as parameters.
 At the same time, the embedding model handles the string semantics and context and transforms the input into context-free embeddings for RDBMS to process.
-Furthermore, our approach extends the notion of similarity to context-rich data for which embedding models trained for correct similarity semantics exist.
+Furthermore, our approach extends the notion of similarity to other context-rich data formats and modalities for which embedding models exist~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20,DBLP:journals/taslp/KongCIWWP20,DBLP:conf/naacl/DevlinCLT19,DBLP:conf/naacl/EdizelPBFGS19,DBLP:journals/corr/abs-1301-3781,DBLP:conf/cvpr/HeZRS16,DBLP:journals/corr/abs-2108-07258}.